keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 ![](../images/hg-trigger-key-options-sequence.png)

-This menu pops up if you press the 3 dot :fontawesome-solid-ellipsis-v: button on a key.
+This menu pops up if you press the 3 dot :material-dots-vertical: button on a key.

 #### Do not remap